pellisdoamaral/quotebot/CommandsList.md

 If you look in the folder called "commands", you'll see a bunch of .js files.
 The title of each file is a command you can send the bot.
-Commands are not case-sensitive, but they don't play well punctuation – +quOTE is fine, but +quote! will not work.
+Commands are not case-sensitive, but they don't play well with punctuation – +quOTE is fine, but +quote! will not work.

 **quote**